lnx66/agents-for-openbb/README.md

 data: {"function":"get_widget_data","input_arguments":{"widget_uuid":"38181a68-9650-4940-84fb-a3f29c8869f3"}}
 ```

-OpenBB Terminal will then execute the specified function, and make a new query request to your custom copilot:
+The OpenBB app will then execute the specified function, and make a new query request to your custom copilot:

 ```python
 {